byu014/ajax-project/README.md

 # Archonic

-A web application for gamers who want to browse information about Genshin Impact(game).
+A web application for anyone interested in games who want to browse information about Genshin Impact(game).

 ## Why I built this project
 I wanted to build a website that would give visual information about content from the game such as characters, enemies, and weapons.